datafolklabs/cement/doc/source/index.rst

 Cement CLI Application Framework v2 Beta
 ========================================

-Cement2 is an advanced CLI Application Framework for Python, and a complete rewrite of Cement version 0.x/1.x.
+Cement is an advanced CLI Application Framework for Python, and a complete rewrite of Cement version 0.x/1.x.
 Its goal is to introduce a standard, and feature-full platform for both simple and complex command line applications as well as support rapid development needs without sacrificing quality.